 Hacksaws feature a thin and fine-toothed blade and are suited to cutting more delicate materials, allowing electricians the ability to perform quick and accurate cuts.

 An electrical tester/mains tester is invaluable to electricians, allowing you to ensure safer conduct and efficient electrical installations.

 Make sure all your work is level with a pocket level.
 A wonky plug socket won’t go unnoticed by your customers.

 Electricians need a selection of different screwdrivers to match the various types of fasteners they will come across.
-E.g. slotted, phillips, pozidriv, etc.
+E.g. slotted, Phillips, pozidriv, etc.

-Whether it’s for figuring out where to place lighting fixtures or plug sockets, a tape measure is a must in any tool bag.
+Whether for figuring out where to place lighting fixtures or plug sockets, a tape measure is a must in any tool bag.

 Electrical work may take you into places such as lofts or ceiling cavities, so a torch will come in very handy, making sure you can always see what you’re doing.

 Non-contact voltage testers can detect electricity without needing to be in contact with the bare conductor.
 They enable electricians to ensure there is no voltage running through an electrical wire or device before working on it.